YuhangSong/Arena-Baselines/README.md

 Then, we will try to visualize ```result_matrix```, see ```vis_result_matrix``` in ```./arena/vis.py```.

-You can, of course, compare your agents with our [Arena-Benchmark](https://github.com/YuhangSong/Arena-Benchmark), which produces a stable ranking in the population.
+You can, of course, compare your agents against our established [Arena-Benchmark](https://github.com/YuhangSong/Arena-Benchmark).

 ### Run in Dummy Mode for Debugging